 The Editorial Board is responsible for supporting Cochrane’s Editor in Chief (EiC) and overseeing the review production process of Cochrane Reviews.
-Its main role is one of strategy and support to the CRG Networks and EiC.
-They will oversee the review production process, but not have an operational influence on the work of the Networks.
+Its main role is one of strategy and support to the EiC.
+They will oversee the review production process.

 The main roles of the Editorial Board are:

 - develop editorial, publishing, and content strategies with the EiC;

 - support the EiC in the implementation of changes to improve consistency in the quality and timeliness of Cochrane Review preparation and publication;

 - support the EiC in the development, implementation, and audit of editorial policies and practices;

 - monitor the performance of the Cochrane Library;

 - work closely with the EiC to develop and oversee implementation of future strategy for the Cochrane Library.

 The Editorial Board includes the eight Network SEs; a methodologist; one external member (representing the end users and with relevant experience in the area of evidence synthesis and its application in global decision making); and one representative from the Cochrane community who brings specific expertise in knowledge translation.